A pest control problem can break out at any time through no fault of your own.

 Read our blog post to discover how to get rid of a wasp nest safely and ways to prevent a colony from moving in.

-The question to ask is who’s to blame that it occurred?
-You may feel it is not your fault, if so, then further discussion should be made with your managing agent.
+The question to ask is, who’s to blame that it occurred?
+The tenant may feel it is not their fault; if so, further discussion should be made with the managing agent.

-If you are experiencing problems with pests and need further legal advice Citizens Advice are able to assist with confidential advice in this area.
+If you are experiencing problems with pests and need further legal advice, Citizens Advice can assist you with confidential advice in this area.